siggy/gographs/README.md

 - prod
   - default to this repo
-  - "refresh now", show cache age
-  - runtime flags
-    - log-level
-    - redis-server
   - remove or repurpose localhost URLs in readme
+  - monitoring, cache hits/misses
+- graphs by repo revision
+- "refresh now" button, show cache age
 - fix new svg loading on firefox
 - prevent normal dragging on mobile
 - refresh button